 The main aim of website performance optimization is to ensure a balance between good design and high performance.
 What most tech companies don’t realize is that text will always load much faster than images.
 Whether you succeed in the quest to optimize images or not, it’s still agreeable that images tend to load much more slowly.

 With this reality in mind, it is better to consider texts over images as often as possible.
 It's more effective to use text, especially when it comes to headers.
-You should ensure that when considering text and pictures, the latter only applies where there is a contribution to positive user experience.
+You should ensure that when considering text and pictures, the latter only applies where there is a contribution to a positive user experience.

 6. Pay Attention to Content Marketing